Th3Dilli/Th3_TerrainBuilderUtils/README.md

 Using the same mapping table you can also export from Enfusion to Terrain Builder format.

 Those mapping tables can also be exportet to file and imported again.
-One bug atm is that the UI table will not update when importing the mapping table from file again.
-To still check whats on the mapping table there is a function to print it to console.

 WARNING
 This tool in its very early stage, to be sure not to break or loose your current progress make a copy of your map or create sub scene and test it there first.